This demo shows how to use a boundary.circle.lat and boundary.circle.lon spatially limit the results

 define the center point of the search area, while

-sets the radius (in meters).
+sets the radius (in km).

 Unlike a focus point (which boosts nearby matches but can still return distant results),